What is Team Drives?

 Create Team Drives based on who has access

-Whatever permission you give to someone for a Team Drive is the permission they’ll have for all folders in that Team Drive.
-You can change permissions on individual files, but not on folders.
+Whatever access level you give to someone for a Team Drive is the level they’ll have for all folders in that Team Drive.
+You can change access levels on individual files, but not on folders.

 Set naming conventions